Introducing a Static Site Blog with Pelican

 THEME = “/path/to/theme”

-But building your own is surprisingly simple.
+But building my own turned out to be surprisingly simple.

 I was interested in using an out of the box style sheet so this was perfect.
 I didn’t want to do a bunch of custom styling.